AinulMr/Data-Exploration_COVID-19/README.md

 4. How do total COVID-19 cases, total deaths, and vaccination rates compare across continents or geographic regions?
 Are there significant differences between these regions?

 ## Analysis method
-I use SQL Server Management Studio and Tableau for the Analysis
+I used SQL Server Management Studio and Tableau for the Analysis
 1. SQL Server Management Studio is used for data cleaning, joining tables, manipulation of data and aggregation of data
 2. Tableau is used to create a better look for the data and informative visualizations.